 - It’s not the salesman’s fault he didn’t sell anything; he just didn’t find the act of selling very engaging.

 - It’s not the teacher’s fault for showing videos all day; she just doesn’t feel engaged at work.

 There’s also this problem: What’s engaging for one student isn’t for another.
 I often see teachers on Twitter bragging about how hip they are because they incorporated fidget spinners or Pokemon Go or [insert current trendy item] into their lesson plans.
-But for every student who thinks a particular toy, game, or song is the greatest, there’s another who’s annoyed by it, and some who are flat-out pissed because their parents wouldn’t buy them one.
+But for every student who thinks a particular toy, game, or song is the greatest, there’s another who’s turned off by it.

 The Real Secret to Success